xkellzx/xkellzx/README.md

 Hello!
 My name is Kelly Zeng, and my pronouns are she/her.
-I am currently a second year student at Rice University in Houston, TX.
-I am majoring in Statistics and double minoring in Data Science and Financial Computation and Modeling.
+I am currently a first year MSTAT student at Rice University in Houston, TX.
+I am interested in a career in data science and machine learning.

 This is my GitHub portfolio to showcase some of my projects in R, Python, Tableau, and SQL related to data science.
 Here is a brief summary of each of my repos listed from most to least relevant.